#1 Banish the bad press

 An on-premise call centre software solution requires managing all the systems, keeping on top of licences and the system needs regular manual updates.
 A cloud-based system bypasses all of this.
 It requires little management, no hardware management at all and only minimal on-premise IT cost.
 Because cloud software is hosted for you, you don’t have to worry about the maintenance of the software and hardware.
 Compatibility and upgrades are also taken care of by the cloud service provider.

 With an on-premise solution, agents are required to work primarily on the premises, and there is limited option for remote access.
 Whilst cloud software allows for simple, remote working.
 You can access your applications anytime and anywhere via a web browser from any device.

-Whilst it is possible to scale both call center software solutions, the on-premise option requires more hardware installations, which comes at a cost.
+Whilst it is possible to scale both call centre software solutions, the on-premise option requires more hardware installation, which comes at a cost.
 However, cloud technology provides greater flexibility as you only pay for what you use and you can easily scale to meet your growing demand.

 In a competitive market where businesses increasingly need to keep up with growing customer demands, choosing a call centre phone system that can ensure seamless customer experience is paramount.
 Whilst on-premise software technology has its own merits, and will suit some businesses, choosing a network based service, such as cloud technology, in which an external provider owns and operates all the call centre technology, and constantly monitors for regular updates, will takes the pressure off you.